 - The test taker is able to give the test his or her “best shot”.
 Anxiety, fatigue, skepticism, playfulness, succumbing to socially acceptable responses, can all affect test performance.

 - Administered by a qualified psychologist / counsellor.
 A given test usually requires the test giver to hold a license to administer the test.

 - By itself, a student’s raw score has little meaning.
 A good test will provide norms to interpret a student’s performance.

-- The term “norms” is short for normative scores.
+- The term “norm” is short for normative.
 Norms are a statistical framework based on performance of a large number of students (called a normative sample) on the test.

 - Norms make it possible to determine where an individual stands in comparison to his/her peers.

 - Test norms can only be developed for tests that are standardized.
 To be effective, tests should be administered in a “standardised” manner: testing conditions, test instructions, scoring and interpretation are expected to be uniform across test-takers and testing environments.